keshavvinayak01/ML-DL-Algorithms-Scratch/README.md

 # Machine-Learning-Algorithms-Scratch

-### Contains Some Popular Machine Learning Algorithms implemented from scrath.
+### Contains Some Popular Machine Learning Algorithms implemented from scratch.